Funding for UROPs

 There are two aspects to funding a UROP.

 - the costs to the academic supervisor of providing a research experience, which may include consumables (e.g. materials, software, hardware, chemicals, licences) and space (e.g. desk, workshop, bench, laboratory).
-Normally these costs are bourne by the host department in agreeing to host a student.
-Students are kindly asked to remember this if the host department is unable to provide a bursary towards your living costs although the College does encourage the provision of bursaries.
+Normally these costs are borne by the host department in agreeing to host a student.
+Students are kindly asked to remember this if the host department is unable to provide a bursary towards your living costs although the College does strongly encourage the provision of bursaries.
 However, although very rare, a department at Imperial College does reserve the right to seek a contribution from a student for specific costs.

 - the costs to a student of living in London for the duration of the research experience (most notably local travel costs, accommodation and other necessary subsistence costs) where the said period is not covered by funding provided for their degree programme.
 Naturally, when a UROP (which is not employment) takes place in a vacation period a student's normal sources of funding do not always extend to non-term/semester periods, nor (by selecting to undertake a UROP) is the student in a position to undertake paid work.
 Imperial College strongly encourages either the provision of a bursary by the host department OR freely given assistance from the proposed supervisor to the student so that they may apply for third party sources of funding.
 However, it remains acceptable for a student and supervisor to agree to collaborate on a UROP without a bursary having put in place for the period.
 Students and staff should ensure they make themselves familiar with any local departmental policy in this regard.